vishvAsa/AgamaH_brAhmaH/rAmAnuja-sampradAyaH/rAmAnujaH/vedArtha-sangrahaH/meta/rAjagopAla.md

 > 'When the sruti says satyam jnanam anantam Brahma, it means to say what Brahman is not.+++(5)+++ Brahman is other than the unreal or non-existing (satyam); it is other than non-sentience ( jnanam), it is other than the finite (anantam).
 That does not mean three different attributes.
 The three negatives mean only a single thing, "Brahman”.
 >
 > If these words mean three different attributes, it would follow that there are three objects or substantives (viseshyas) of which they are attributes (viseshana).
 But there is only Brahman.
 According to our Advaita doctrine, Brahman is knowledge or consciousness, not the knower or possessor of knowledge.
 It is infiniteness and not the possessor of infiniteness.
-Some Srutis add also 'ananda' to the three words already quoted from the sruti.
+Some Śrutis add also 'ananda' to the three words already quoted from the sruti.
 It means that Brahman is other than 'dukkkham' or pain and misery."

 From what has been said so far, it may have become clear that Advaita, in its purest and most uncompromising form, does not recognise the real existence of anything other than Brahman.
 Then what about the world of sentient and nonsentient things which are said to exist?
 Advaita recognises three orders or degrees of existence (satta).
 One is transient or temporary appearance or existence, pratibhasika satta like that of the serpent which appears in the rope as rope as an illusion.
 In a few moments the illusion disappears, or, as it is termed, is sublated by true knowledge; far higher or superior is the existence of the world with all that it contains.
 It is real for all practical purposes ( vyavaharika satta ).
 This existence persists as long as the Jivatma is in the bondage of but when the atma attains release or mukti, the world disappears like any other illusion and the pure atma shines alone and without a second.
 This atma which is the same as Brahman is the only true Reality (paramarthika satta).